puppetlabs/bolt/pre-docs/writing_tasks.md

 exit exitcode
 ```

 ### Returning structured output

-To return structured data from your task, include code in your task that prints
+To return structured data from your task, print only a single JSON object to
-a JSON object to stdout.
+`stdout` in your task.

 Structured output is useful if you want to use the output in another program,
 or if you want to use the result of the task in a Puppet task plan.